vtjoeh/video_room_calc/README.md

 - Further shorten URL when an item repeats itself.
 - Ability to add custom generic devices.
 Camera, microphones and displays.
 - Add other room objects.
 Add a ceiling layer that can be toggled off/on.
 - Add draggable/resizable walls.
-Might require an addtional layer
+Might require an additional layer.
 - Windows.
 Doors.
 - Other tables.
 Rectangle U-Table.
-- Tappered table.
+Tappered table.
 - MTR only devices to be labeled or selectable.
 - Print out parts list, summary and picture.
 Format TBD.
 Options include: HTML to print/PDF.
 Direct to PowerPoint.
 Direct to PDF.
 - Snap to grid.
 Snap to other.